Krithiik/cuHackathon/README.md

 Team Name – Bits N Bytes

-Team Members – Krithik, Dhiyanesh, Valliammai, Tejaswi
+Team Members – Krithiik, Dhiyanesh, Valliammai, Tejaswi

 We have designed a web application HEAL-CARE which provides customized healthy and balanced diet as per your requirements (i.e. calorie needs ingredient choice etc.).
 This web application also shows information regarding COVID-19.